GoogleChrome/web.dev/content/fast/serve-responsive-images/codelab-art-direction.md

 ## Try out this demo

+- Click the **Show Live** button to preview the app.

+<web-screenshot type="show-live"></web-screenshot>

-- Reload this demo using different browser sizes.
+- Reload the app using different browser sizes.
 Notice how different the images are - they are not just different sizes but also different croppings and aspect ratios.

 ## What's going on here?